ucla-it-security/iso-elk-stack/README.md

+# ELK Stack 5.0
+**In recent months, the most technically skilled employees of the UCLA Information Security Office have departed.
+This project will soon be transitioning to a new UCLA repo, under which a new security-focused ELK stack v5.0 will be launched.**

 # iso-elk-stack

 The UCLA Information Security Office customized an integration of Logstash, Elasticsearch, and Kibana (the "ELK stack") to extract security-specific information, richly visualize that data, and create notifications based on specific concerns.